-School Districts ARE NOT exempt the requirements of Drug & Alcohol Testing as set forth in 49 CFR Part 40.
+School Districts who employ CDL drivers, with the CDL being a condition of their employment, ARE NOT exempt the requirements for Drug & Alcohol Testing as set forth in 49 CFR Part 40 for CDL drivers.

 FMCSA Drug & Alcohol Clearing House